 Highland dance is a competitive dance form recognized by the Sport Council of Scotland.
 It requires stamina, strength, and the ability to persevere during extreme bagpipe assault.
-It often takes place alongside with Highland Games like those happening in Campbell River this year as a part of the annual Salmon Festival Loggers Sports celebration.
+It often takes place alongside with Highland Games like those happening in Campbell River this year as a part of the annual Salmon Festival celebration.

 Description And A Brief History